jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 By the end of this tutorial, you will be able to:

-- **Understand JAX's parallelism capabilities**: Learn how to leverage data and tensor parallelism to distribute training across multiple TPU devices
+- **Understand JAX's parallelism capabilities**: Learn how to leverage data and tensor parallelism to distribute training across multiple TPU/GPU devices
 - **Build transformer models with Flax NNX**: Define a GPT-style architecture using the modern Flax NNX API
 - **Process data efficiently with Grain**: Load and preprocess training data using Google's Grain data loading library
 - **Optimize models with Optax**: Implement training loops using JAX's gradient transformation library